Spoilers from season one are unmarked.

 - Everybody Calls Him "Barkeep": Once his identity his revealed to everyone, few call him anything other than "Doc".

-- First-Episode Spoiler: It's not actually revealed who he is at first, even though everything including IMDb listed him as such.
+- First-Episode Twist: It's not actually revealed who he is at first, even though everything including IMDb listed him as such.

 - Fish out of Temporal Water: Downplayed.
 He sometimes dresses a bit old fashioned and is highly unfamiliar with things like cell phones and cars, but has adapted pretty well regardless.

 - Heterosexual Life-Partners: He's what Wyatt Earp "loved the most".

 - Improbable Aiming Skills: How he proves his identity to Wynonna; such as shooting from behind his back, with his eyes covered, and with his gun upside down. note

 - Sealed Good in a Can: He was trapped in the well that Wynonna hid Peacemaker in, until she left him a rope to escape with.